linkerd/linkerd-examples/linkerd-tcp/README.md

 ```

 You can see that the final dtab entry is routing all redis traffic to the first
-redis instance.
-Use namerctl to route all traffic to the second instance:
+redis cluster.
+Use namerctl to route all traffic to the second cluster:

 ```bash
 $ namerctl dtab get default | sed 's/redis1/redis2/' > default.dtab